rootnodepod/rootnodepod.github.io/_pages/The-Soul-of-the-Earth.md

+---
+permalink: /the-soul-of-the-earth/
-The Soul of the Earth
+title: "The Soul of the Earth"
+toc: true
+---

 On March 21st, 1935, Hugh Hammond Bennett stood up before the United States Congress to testify about the need for a soil conservation service.
 As he spoke, the sky darkened.
 The sun went into hiding and the air turned heavy with grit.
 The soil from the Great Plains, over a thousand kilometres away, rained down as dust on Washington, as it did over much the country that year.
 It must have felt apocalyptic.
 And indeed, it was.